itsArnavPrasad/LSTM-Stock-Price-Prediction/README.md

 # LSTM-Stock-Price-Prediction, Time Series Prediction with Deep Learning

-This project explores different deep learning models for predicting the next day's stock/financial time series values.
+This project explores different deep learning models for predicting the next day's stock/financial time series values for AAPL stock.
 The models implemented include **Baseline LSTM**, **Stacked LSTM**, **GRU**, and **1D CNN**.
 Each model is trained on a sliding window of past observations to forecast the next value.

 ---